-Our immigration legal team has years of experience dealing with Immigration Civil Penalty
+Our immigration legal team in Manchester and London has years of experience dealing with Immigration Civil Penalty

 An Immigration Civil Penalty can be imposed by the Home Office if they discover you have been employing illegal workers.
 Our immigration solicitors are experts in immigration law and can help advise and assist if you have a civil penalty.

 If you are found to be employing illegal workers, you can be fined up to £20,000 per illegal worker.
 However, this can be avoided if you had completed the correct right to work checks before the illegal worker began employment with you.